 The most common food allergens in cats are beef, fish, and chicken.
 Other ingredients can lead to allergies as well.
 Cats with food allergies are treated with special diets containing ingredients they haven't been exposed to before.

 Sudden vomiting can also be caused by poisoning, which is an emergency.
 There are several sources of toxins in the average home:

 - Antifreeze: Ethylene glycol is a poisonous ingredient in antifreeze.
 It is attractive to cats and dogs because its tastes sweet.
 Signs of poisoning include nausea and vomiting.
 Choose antifreeze with propylene glycol, which the U.S. Food and Drug Administration has labeled as non-toxic.

 - Other home and yard toxins: Human medications, toxic cleaners, insect sprays, and yard and garden sprays to control weeds and pests all have the potential to poison your pets.

-Feline Irritable Bowel Disease
+Feline Inflammatory Bowel Disease

 Your vet will guide you through the options and help you make an informed decision based on your cat's specific needs.

 How to Prevent Vomiting